 If you’re looking to enhance your learning and qualifications, wanting to progress in your current role or hoping to explore new employment opportunities, then a degree-level course could be a great option.

-If you’re looking to kick-start the year with a university-level course, we have the following part-time Higher National Certificates (HNCs) with flexible starts.
+If you’re looking to kick-start the year with a university-level course, we have part-time Higher National Certificates (HNCs) with flexible starts.

 Choosing the right course for you

-In response to the COVID-19 pandemic, we launched a suite of new HNCs last year, covering a range of different curriculum areas — from Art & Design, Catering & Hospitality, Teacher Training, and Sport to Business & Accounts, Computing, Performing Arts and Health & Social Care.
+We have launched a suite of new HNCs, covering a range of different curriculum areas — from Art & Design, Catering & Hospitality, Teacher Training, and Sport to Business & Accounts, Computing, Performing Arts and Health & Social Care.

 If you’d like to find out more, take a look at our full list of university-level courses, including a number of Level 4 HNCs and Level 5 Higher National Diplomas (HND):